Over View

 - Hmong market

-The villagers' agricultural market sells seasonal fruits and vegetables.
-There are dry goods, fresh goods, and hilltribe handicrafts.
-This Hmong market has a history passed down from grandparents to the present.
+The Hmong villagers' agricultural market sells fruits, already packed in bags, and seasonal vegetables.
+There are also dried goods, fresh goods, and hill tribe handicrafts.
+This Hmong market has a history that has been passed down from grandparents to the present day and is known throughout the country.

 What to Expect